Visible Wireless review: Unlimited high-speed data on Verizon's network for lower fees

 (Image credit: Samuel Contreras / Android Central)

 If you’re looking for unlimited data on Verizon, one of your next best bets after Visible is US Mobile.
 US Mobile has both a custom plan for light users as well as two unlimited plans for heavier users.
-US Mobiles Unlimited Basic plan is most similar to Visible but has a few differences that may make the carrier a better pick for some.
-Unlimited Basic starts at $35 per month and has unlimited talk, text, and data with 40GB of premium data on Verizon’s network.
-Unlimited Premium costs $45 per month and comes with 100GB of premium data and even some subscription perks when you bring multiple lines.
-In fact, both of these plans have multi-line savings so US Mobile is an even better value when you bring the whole family.
+US Mobiles Unlimited Starter plan is most similar to Visible but has a few differences that may make the carrier a better pick for some.
+Unlimited Basic starts at $29 per month and has unlimited talk, text, and data with 35GB of high-speed data on Verizon’s network.
+Unlimited Premium costs $50 per month and comes with 100GB of premium data and even some subscription perks when you bring multiple lines.
+US Mobile supports both multi-line and multi-month discounts as well for further savings.

 Google Fi is a favorite for Android enthusiasts but it hasn’t always been the best value.
 Luckily, Google Fi’s current plans are more competitive than ever with its Simply Unlimited plan sticking out for domestic users.
 This plan trims all of the fat and leaves you with 35GB of high-speed data and 5GB of hotspot data.
 It’s pricey at $50 per month for a single line but has multi-line discounts available so you can pay as little as $20 per month with four lines.
 Google Fi also makes it easy to upgrade to its premium plan if you end up needing to travel internationally.